samuel-jimenez/GramEditor/docs/src/languages/go.md

 ### Attaching to an existing instance of Delve

-You might find yourself needing to connect to an existing instance of Delve that's not necessarily running on your machine; in such case, you can use `tcp_arguments` to instrument Tehanu's connection to Delve.
+You might find yourself needing to connect to an existing instance of Delve that's not necessarily running on your machine; in such case, you can use `tcp_arguments` to instrument Gram's connection to Delve.

 ```json [debug]
 [